Keep your cat happy

 Cat owner education workshops

-The workshops will be offered to eligible local residents who are pension/concession card holders and will focus on the importance of keeping cats indoors, microchipping, using collars, desexing and registration.
+The workshop will be offered to eligible local residents who are pension/concession card holders and will focus on the importance of keeping cats indoors, microchipping, using collars, desexing and registration.
 It will also educate people about the repercussions of moving away and abandoning their cats and what to do if there are any known abandoned cats in the area.

 To register your interest in attending a workshop, please email email@example.com.